jessicarush/javascript-notes/arrays.md

 console.log(array4);  // [ 'a', 'b', 'c' ]
 ```

-The `...` method is called *spread syntax* or *rest parameters* when applied to functions.
+The `...` above is called *spread syntax* or *rest parameters* when applied to functions.
 It allows an iterable such as an array to be expanded in places where zero or more elements are expected.

 ### Merge two arrays into a new one with *concat()*